htmfilho/htmfilho.github.io/_posts/2020/2020-04-02-what-know-pandemic-response.md

 This is a compilation of what I know so far about the pandemic that is in course.
 I started writing this post in April 2nd and I keep contributing with content as I learn more about the situation.
 My goal is to compile knowledge today to be used some time in the future in case a pandemic crisis happens again.

-Before continuing, please, be aware that this is a speculative article about my own view of the situation and what I believe will happen next.
+Before continuing, please, be aware that this is a speculative article about my own views of the situation and what I believe will happen next.
 This is NOT news and it may have inacurate information that I didn't have the opportunity to fix yet.
 For precise information about the situation, please visit the [WHO website][WHO].

 <!-- more -->